 Natural Frequency Response

 A shotgun mic having this factor will record the exact sound while blocking the extra noises from the surroundings.
 Natural Frequency Response also plays an essential role because applications like TV, films, podcasts, etc., need precise and clean sounds.

-Most condenser microphones consist of active electronics inside them, which bring out the self-noise and microphones signals automatically convert it into noise-ratio.
+Most condenser microphones consist of active electronics, which bring out the self-noise, and microphone signals automatically convert it into noise ratio.
 So it is necessary to go for low self-noise mics if you want clean and clear sounds.

 If you are using a long shotgun or a medium shotgun mic, it’s necessary to look for this factor.
 The high sensitivity factor allows the mic signals to stay strong even if the mic is positioned away.

 Length and Weight